KIP 245: Transaction Bundle

 Ethereum enforces a per-block gas limit, while Kaia enforces a per-block execution time limit (currently set as 250ms).
 The timer starts when the proposer starts executing transactions.
 If the total execution time reaches 250ms while a transaction is being processed, the execution halts immediately and that transaction, along with any remaining transactions, is discarded.

-A transaction bundle is exempt from the timeout event, ensuring that all transactions within the bundle is fully processed.
+A transaction bundle is exempt from timeout restrictions, ensuring that all transactions within the bundle are fully processed.

 bundle = [ Tx1 Tx2 Tx3 ]